Posted by Dave Napper in Health / Nutrition

 This is one of my pet peeves.
 The older individual who thinks they can’t lift any more due to their age, dodgy knee, bad back etc. There are always options.
 Whatever excuse they have, it’s probably not good enough.
 There are power-lifters in their 80’s and 90’s lifting more weight than many people in their 20’s and 30’s.

 There are guys with one arm or one leg lifting more weight than people with all their limbs.
 Get rid of your excuses and get into the gym.

-Atkins, paleo, 5:2, intermittent fasting, gluten free… There are countless diet fads that are all the rage for a few weeks or months then die out once people get bored of them.
+Atkins, paleo, 5:2, intermittent fasting… There are countless diet fads that are all the rage for a few weeks or months then die out once people get bored of them.

-Ditch the fad diets and instead develop a healthy, sustainable relationship with food rather than living your life by foods that are “good” and others that are “bad”.
+Ditch the fad diets and instead develop a healthy, sustainable relationship with food rather than living your life with foods that are “good” and others that are “bad”.